enjofaes/starter-blog/content/post/industry-playing-field/index.md

 ---
-title: 'The skills companies are looking for :rocket:'
+title: 'The skills companies are looking for'
 subtitle: 'The skills companies are looking for :rocket:'
 summary: Keep learning every day, you can do it.
 Even for free.
 authors:
 - admin
 tags: